Chess with different armies: Strength of the armies

 The armies were playtested in human play among chess masters and considered balanced at the time of their release.
-They were not playtested in computer games because at this time no engines playing chess variants were available.
+They were not playtested in computer games because at the time no engines playing chess variants were available.
 The release of Zillions of Games did not change the original assessment.

 In 2010, H.G.
 Muller tested the Colourbound Clobberers and the Nutty Knights in the stronger engine Fairy-Max and found that both armies were significantly stronger than the FIDE pieces.
 He found that the Nutty Knights had an advantage of slightly more than a pawn above the FIDEs, and the Clobberers slightly less than a pawn.
 He also notes that the advantage of the Clobberers as an army is smaller than expected from the piece values alone.

 In 2015 Fairy-Max was extended to handle limited sliders such as the Short Rook from the Remarkable Rookies.
 H.G.
 Muller ran a test of all four official armies against each other with the following result: